 If it won’t kill your business, it will kill you.

-Why Hire a VA from the Philippines and not Other Countries?
+Why Hire a VA from the Philippines and Not from Other Countries?

 In a perfect world, we’d hire someone we could work with within less than a mile of each other.
 But hiring locally is expensive.

-Unless your business can support it, or you have the rich uncle mentioned above, it is best to look for someone you can delegate basic tasks to without breaking the bank, even if it means working from opposite faces of the planet.
+Unless your business can support it, it’s best to look for someone you can delegate basic tasks to without breaking the bank, even if it means working from opposite faces of the planet.

-So why a Filipino opposed to other nationalities?
+So why a Filipino as opposed to other nationalities?